 This has been a long drawn out saga, during which serious legal minds have reached very different conclusions regarding the extent of the requirement on an organisation to accommodate an employee whose capacities have been seriously impacted by physical disability.

 The judgement comes at an interesting time.
-The Government has said that it aims to increase the employment rate of people with disabilities from 3% to 6% by 2024.
+The Government has stated that it aims to increase the employment rate of people with disabilities from 3% to 6% by 2024.

 The legal arguments have centred on interpretations of the true meaning of Section 16 of the Employment Equality Act 1998 which deals with the obligation under statute of an employer to reasonably accommodate an employee with a disability or disabilities.